pascomnet/documentation/site/content/release-notes/pascomClient/_index.en.md

 **Overview**

-* Fixed a rare problem during transfer or pickup when using a Jabra Headset
+* Fixed a seldom occuring problem during transfer or pickup when using a Jabra Headset
-* Fixed a rare problem during transfer or pickup when using a Sennheiser Headset
+* Fixed a seldom occuring problem during transfer or pickup when using a Sennheiser Headset

 **MODIFICATIONS**

-* [CL-1115] Sennheiser Headset treats forwarded calls incorrectly
+* [CL-1115] Sennheiser Headset handles forwarded calls incorrectly
 * [CL-1173] Pickup to a queue with Jabra Headset results in a hangup of the picked call